IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select-string-value.md

     An object owning the value that was specified by the `for` prop.
 If provided, the input will be bound to the corresponding property on the `model` object.

 `method: string`
-    The camel-cased name of the :ref:`Custom Method <ModelMethods>` to invoke to get the list of valid values.
+    The camel-cased name of the [Custom Method](/modeling/model-components/methods.md) to invoke to get the list of valid values.
 Will be passed a single string parameter `search`.
 Must be a static method on the type of the provided `model` object that returns a collection of strings.

 `params?: DataSourceParameters`
-    An optional set of :ref:`Data Source Standard Parameters <DataSourceStandardParameters>` to pass to API calls made to the server.
+    An optional set of [Data Source Standard Parameters](/modeling/model-components/data-sources.md) to pass to API calls made to the server.

 `listWhenEmpty?: boolean = false`
     True if the method should be invoked and the list displayed when the entered search term is blank.